4 bond strategies that matter

 For investors who have little time or interest in picking out bond funds, broad-based funds are a simple way to get broad exposure to the U.S. and international bond markets.

 It's natural for economic factors to test your risk tolerance, but market volatility shouldn't drive major changes to your investing plan.
 When my clients express concern about these things, I encourage them to take a step back, look at the bigger picture, and consider why they're investing in the first place.

-You can't control the economy.
-But you can control your asset allocation, stick to Vanguard's Principles for Investing Success Open PDF document in a new window, and create a well-balanced, diversified plan that's built to weather whatever market conditions come your way.
+You can't control the economy but you can control your asset allocation, stick to Vanguard's Principles for Investing Success, and create a well-balanced, diversified plan that's built to weather whatever market conditions come your way.

 Steer clear of the rearview mirror

 When you're driving down the highway, it's important to keep your eyes on the road ahead.

 The same idea applies to investing.
 Too often, we hear market-timing success stories—maybe a friend or family member bought a hot stock and reaped the benefits.
 These stories can leave us feeling like we missed out on the next big investment trend.

 But we rarely hear about the investment misses.
 Maybe that same friend put all their money into a few stocks and didn't have a well-balanced portfolio—one that had bond funds to offer shock absorption when the stock market fell.